rsyncOSX/RsyncOSXdocs/content/post/Built.md

 ### RsyncUI and SwiftUI

-*RsyncUI* utilizes SwiftUI for all UI parts.
-All UI components are views, which is a value type, a struct, and not a reference type, a class.
-All UI components are added to RsyncUI by code.
+*RsyncUI* utilizes SwiftUI for the UI.
+UI components are views, which is a value type `struct` and not a reference type `class`.
+UI components are added to RsyncUI by code.
 Example of a view is the [Details view](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Views/Detailsview/DetailsView.swift) selecting the `DryRun` button.

 The details view:
 {{< image src="/images/Xcode/detailsview.png" alt="" position="center" style="border-radius: 8px;" >}}

- A  value type cannot be changed unless utilizing a mutating function.
+ A property within a value types can only be modified by a `mutating func`.
 In  SwitfUI there are special property wrappers like `@State` and `@Binding` for local and private properties and properties for transferring data between views .
+These property wrappers enables to modify a property within a SwiftUI view.
 There are property wrapper  like `@StateObject` which are of reference type.
-The latter property wrapper is initialized in the view as a class of type Observeable object.
+The latter property wrapper is initialized in the view as a class of type Observeable object which is a reference type.
 And there are many other property wrappers to be used within SwiftUI.
 RsyncUI utilizes only a few.

-Every time like a property wrapper is changed the view in a SwiftUI based app is reloaded.
-By reload means the view is recreated by the runtime.
-The internal model for when to reload is complex, but it is superfast.
-The cost of creating a value type vs creating a reference type is way more effective.
+Every time like a property wrapper is changed the view in a SwiftUI based app is recreated by the runtime.
+The internal model for creating views is a kind of complex and it is superfast.
+The cost of creating a value type vs a reference type is way more effective.

 ## Asynchronous execution

-Asynchronous execution of tasks are a key component of both apps.
+Asynchronous execution of tasks are key components of both apps.
+Every time a `rsync` synchronize or restore task is executed the termination of the task is not known ahead.
+When the termination signal is observed some actions are requiered.
+Some actions are like stopping a progressview, send a message about task is completed and do some logging.

 There are two methods for asynchronous execution.
 One is utilizing *callback functions* or *completion handlers*, which trigger next action when task is completed.
 The second is utilize Swift´s `async` and `await` utilities for asynchronous execution.
 Utilizing `async` and `await` makes the code simpler and cleaner.
 The need for *completion handlers* are reduced.
 And lesser code is better code.

 All code which utilizes asynchronous execution are shared between the two apps.
 The `Process` object is where the real work is done.
 Input to the `Process` are the command to execute and the parameters for the command.
 The `Process` object utilizes Combine for monitoring process termination and output, when needed by the apps, from the command.
 There are two versions of the process object: